Playback

 Why does a 2D player show a squished image?

 If a regular 2D player opens the file, both eyes look horizontally squashed.
-The file is not damaged — it carries metadata that tells the player to fit the wide frame into its normal display area.
+The file is not damaged — it carries display-shape metadata, also called SAR or aspect-ratio signaling, that tells the player to fit the wide frame into its normal display area.
 A 3D-capable player splits the frame first and renders each eye at full resolution.
-To free-view the file at its native 2:1 width for cross-eye stereoscopy on a regular monitor, run mpv --vf=setsar=1:1 your-file.mp4, or open the file in PotPlayer on Windows and switch to cross-eye output from its right-click 3D menu.
+To free-view the file at its native 2:1 width for cross-eye stereoscopy on a regular monitor, run mpv --vf=setsar=1:1 your-file.mp4, open the file in PotPlayer on Windows and switch to cross-eye output, or use the free local metadata tools to remove the display-shape signal from a copy.

 Is StereoLift output the same as Apple MV-HEVC spatial video?